 My team and I didn’t know much about the trial.
 I learned about the trial from the media, not from an official notice.
 I was denied the right to take part in the proceedings and receive copies of the charges and protocols.
 The appointed lawyer, despite my attempts to contact him, has not responded.
 I know that by doing this you are trying to intimidate and discredit me.
 But you only provide direct evidence of your crimes against the people of Belarus.

 Three years ago, I couldn’t think I would ever be prosecuted in absentia.
 But I also couldn’t think that I would have the honor to represent our country and the future of its economy for the first time in 30 years at the World Economic Forum in Davos.

-Trials in absentia started in Belarus toward the end of 2022.
-On December 26, three-time Olympic medalist Aliaksandra Herasimenia and sports functionary Aliaksandr Apeikin were prosecuted in absentia and sentenced to 12 years of imprisonment.
-“You can even execute me by shooting in absentia!” the athlete commented on the verdict.
+Trials in absentia started in Belarus towards the end of 2022.
+On December 26, three-time Olympic medalist Aliaksandra Herasimenia and sports functionary Aliaksandr Apeikin were prosecuted in absentia and sentenced to 12 years of imprisonment each.
+“You can even execute me by shooting in absentia!”
+Herasimenia commented on the verdict.
 Dzmitry Salauyou, forced to leave Belarus due to politically motivated criminal prosecution, is being tried in absentia in the same court case as the Nobel laureate Ales Bialiatski and human rights defenders Valiantsin Stefanovich and Uladzimir Labkovich.

-Meanwhile, political prisoner Siarhei Tsikhanouski, already serving an 18-year sentence in prison, was charged with “committing a crime against justice” on January 16.
+Meanwhile, political prisoner Siarhei Tsikhanouski, already serving the sentence of 18 years in prison, was charged with “committing a crime against justice” on January 16.
 He is accused of allegedly violating the prison regime, not responding to the prison administration’s demands, being rude toward them, and provoking his inmates into conflicts.
 He faces a new sentence of up to two years in prison.